Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Introduction

-IBMs describe a population as a spatial distribution of point-like organisms that reproduce and die according to probabilistic rules that encode different interactions and dispersal mechanisms \cite{Bolker1999, Wiegand2021}.
-These models are built at the level of individual plants, which makes it possible to study spatial patterns resolving the patch structure, and are easy to simulate computationally.
-However, the computational overhead associated with these simulations scales rapidly with the system size and the complexity of interactions, and analytical techniques to study them are limited to providing predictions of population size and its spatial correlations at equilibrium \cite{Bolker1997, Plank2015, Surendran2020}.
-In continuous models, on the other hand, the vegetation biomass is a field that changes in space and time following a differential equation \cite{MartinezGarcia2023, Borgogno2009}.
-This approach is easier to treat mathematically, which makes it possible to predict the dynamics of certain spatial processes, such as the direction of `desertification' fronts \cite{Zelnik2017}.
-However, density-based models do not resolve individual plants, which limits how much they inform about patch composition.
-This limitation turns them inappropriate for studying random and irregular aggregated patterns \cite{law2003} unless they consider environmental heterogeneity \cite{sheffer2012,yizhaq2014,echeverria2023effect,pinto2022vegetation} or demographic fluctuations explicitly \cite{Butler2009,Martinez-Garcia2013a,Dasilva2014,Karig2018}.
+Individual-based models (IBMs), also called interacting particle systems in the physics literature \cite{Durrett1994}, provide a straightforward way to describe vegetation spatial dynamics and study pattern formation \cite{Bolker1997,Wiegand2021}.
+The simplest IBM formulations describe a population as a spatial distribution of point-like organisms that reproduce and die according to probabilistic rules that encode different interactions and dispersal mechanisms \cite{Bolker1999, Wiegand2021}.
+These models are easy to simulate computationally and can resolve the structure of spatial patterns at the level of single organisms.
+However, the computational overhead associated with these simulations scales rapidly with the system size and the complexity of interactions, which has motivated the development of a series of analytical tools to approximate IBMs by deterministic dynamical systems.
+One of these approximations consists in coarse-graining discrete IBMs, characterizing the population dynamics by a biomass density field that changes in space and time following a partial differential equation (PDE) \cite{MartinezGarcia2023, Borgogno2009}.
+This approach resolves spatial structures explicitly and can predict the dynamics of certain spatial processes, such as the direction of ``desertification'' fronts \cite{Zelnik2017}.
+However, density-based models do not resolve individual plants, which limits how much they inform about patch composition, and are accurate only in high-density systems.
+This limitation makes them inappropriate for studying random and irregular aggregated patterns \cite{law2003} unless they consider environmental heterogeneity \cite{sheffer2012,yizhaq2014,echeverria2023effect,pinto2022vegetation} or demographic fluctuations explicitly \cite{Butler2009,Martinez-Garcia2013a,Dasilva2014,Karig2018}.
+Alternatively, individual-based stochastic dynamics can be described through a hierarchy of differential equations for the moments of the spatial distribution of organisms.
+This approach is known as spatial moment dynamics (SMD), and it accurately predicts population densities when dispersal and competition kernels are Gaussian \cite{law2003,Bolker1997,Surendran2020}, even for low-density systems in which the biomass field may not be well defined.
+However, SMD does not resolve spatial structure directly, as it predicts only spatial averages and any spatial structure must instead be inferred from correlation functions \cite{Bolker1997}.